Epigenetics of KSHV infection

 Immune evasion strategies of KSHV during oral infection

 While the default pathway of KSHV infection in most cell types is the establishment of latency, KSHV has been shown to express lytic genes and replicate in oral epithelial cells following de novo infection.
 We are using KSHV mutants to determine what viral and host factors allow the lytic KSHV infection of oral epithelial cells.
-In this regard, we also hypothesize that KSHV has to inhibit several immune response pathways during oral infection to be able to replicate, and we are interested to identify the underlying mechanisms.
+In this regard, we hypothesize that KSHV has to inhibit several immune response pathways during oral infection to be able to replicate, and we are interested to identify the underlying mechanisms.
+To begin to reveal these genome-wide early events during infections, Dr. Bernadett Papp’s group and my laboratory formed a highly active collaborative team to uncover the genome-wide host-pathogen interactions which can be critical during the initial step of infections.